omvyas2/scrumbot-dynamic/README.md

    \`\`\`

 2. **Set up environment variables**:
-   The Groq API key is already configured in `.env.local`.
+   The Groq API key is already configured in `environment.env`.
 If you need to change it, update:
    \`\`\`
    GROQ_API_KEY=your_groq_api_key_here
    \`\`\`